IgorSusmelj/ABC-GAN/README.md

 ## Adaptive Blur

 GANs still have trouble with stability, image quality and output resolution.
 We implemented an adaptive blur filter to assist the discriminator and therefore improve overall results.
 We figured out that the discriminator has issues with details in images.
 To overcome this issue we just blur all images before they reach the discriminator.
 So in the end, the discriminator either sees blurred images from the generator or blurred images of the dataset.
-Using a fixed blur such as a 3 by 3 gaussian kernel as we used in our experiments, has the side effect of additional noise in the output image.
+Using a fixed blur such as a 3 by 3 Gaussian kernel as we used in our experiments, has the side effect of additional noise in the output image.
 Since the generator has not to care about the details (since his output will be blurred anyway) he can add noise.
 To mitigate this effect, we added an adaptive blur which changes over training time.
 In the beginning, we have a strong blur such that the GAN can focus on improving the base structure of the output.
-In the end of the training we have almost no blur, such that the GAN can now focus on the details.
+In the end of the training, we have almost no blur, such that the GAN can now focus on the details.

 The blur gives you the following benefits: